 In all the adaptations of A Christmas Carol that I’ve seen, Ebenezer Scrooge is almost always depicted as a ghoul at the start who is gradually humanized.
-It’s a perfectly compelling arc, but it raises the question of how he ever got to be so monstrous as he is at the start of the story.
+It’s a perfectly compelling arc, but it raises the question of how he ever got to be so monstrous as he is at the start of the story while still thriving as a businessman and functional member of society.

 I like this take on Scrooge a lot.
 It grounds him a bit more, makes him seem like a real human.
 And it makes his transformation all the more effective.
 It’s so gratifying and fulfilling to see him warm up in the end, like a depressive friend who’s fully and finally escaped their mental sickness.

-On top of Scrooge, this is all-around one of the best Christmas Carol film productions I’ve seen, period.
-In fact, it’s probably at the top of the list for straightforward dramas — I only put Muppet above it, I think.
+On top of Scrooge himself, this is all-around one of the best Christmas Carol film productions I’ve seen, period.
+In fact, it’s probably at the top of the list for straightforward dramas — I only put Muppet above it.

 The production is great from top to bottom.
 I love the trippy and unnerving sound design of Marley’s ghost and the flash of Hell he gives Scrooge.
 The direction, in general, is spot on — there’s a brilliant camera angle to introduce us to the frightening Ghost of Christmas Future that will be sticking with me.